German Dog Breeds – Discover These Popular Pups!Last updated: by Jessi Larson

 Despite its name, the American Eskimo is actually a German dog breed.
 The dog descends from the German Spitz, but due to anti-German sentiment during the First World War, it was renamed “American Eskimo Dog.”

-Once used as a circus dog, American Eskimos are obedient, agile and easy to train.
-They are great with children and other dogs, too.
+American Eskimos are obedient, agile, and easy to train, to the point that they were once used as circus dogs.
+They are good with children and other dogs.

 17. Wirehaired Pointing Griffon